DataDog/chaos-controller/CONTRIBUTING.md

 Once you have installed the above requirements, run the `make lima-all` command to spin up a local stack.
 This command will run the following targets:

 - `make lima-start` to create the lima vm with containerd and Kubernetes (backed by k3s)
+- `make lima-kubectx` to add the lima Kubernetes cluster config to your local configs and switch to the lima context
 - `make lima-install-cert-manager` to install cert-manager
 - `make lima-build` to build the chaos-controller images
 - `make lima-install` to render and apply the chaos-controller helm chart

+Once the instance is started, you can log into it using either the `lima` or its longer form `limactl shell default` commands.

 ### Deploying local changes to Lima: `make lima-redeploy`